mrchristine/db-migration/README.md

 5. Export job templates
 6. Export Hive Metastore data

+**Note:** During user / group import, users will be notified of the new workspace and account.
+This is required for them to set up their credentials to access the new workspace.
+We need the user to exist before loading their artifacts like notebooks, clusters, etc.

 By default, artifacts are stored in the `logs/` directory, and `azure_logs/` for Azure artifacts.
 This is configurable with the `--set-export-dir` flag to specify the log directory.